 Annual exclusion $16,000

-So a lot of things to be watching for This is the beginning of some pretty high inflation and I think this is going to continue for a while you know interest rates are responding they’re going up as well and so I think folks are going to have to get used to higher prices
+So a lot of things to be watching for.
+This is the beginning of some pretty high inflation, and I think this is going to continue for a while.
+Interest rates are responding, and they’re going up as well, so I think folks are going to have to get used to higher prices for a while.